andryberna03/forerunners-lspd-project/README.md

 ## **Example Data Flow**

 ### *User accesses the calendar webpage:*
 The `calendar.html` page is loaded, and meanwhile, the backend checks if 24 hours have passed since the last website dataset update.
 If not, nothing happens.
 However, if 24 hours have passed, the FastAPI updates the dataset with new data from Ca' Foscari's open data.
 After the update, the page loads correctly, and the last update date of the dataset is refreshed.
 This way, users always have up-to-date data available in the backend for frontend requests.

-### *User’s query:*
+### *First user’s query:*
-The user chooses their teaching using filters and then asks for data.
+The user chooses their teaching features using filters and then asks for data.
 Flask sends a query to the FastAPI to retrieve the relevant data.
 FastAPI processes the query and responds with the requested information in JSON format.
-Upon receiving the data, Flask extracts and transforms it as necessary, preparing it for integration into the calendar.
-Next, the Flask backend passes the JSON data to the `calendar.html` template.
-The calendar is displayed with the provided data, creating a personalised schedule based on the user's specified criteria.
+Upon receiving the data, Flask extracts and transforms it as necessary, making them available and ready for the second user's query when `calendar.html` template will be rendered again.

-### **Calendar display:**
+### *Calendar display:*
-Once the `calendar.html` page is loaded in the browser, the embedded JavaScript code initiates additional HTTP requests directly to FastAPI for any supplementary data.
-These client-side requests bypass the Flask and receive JSON responses that are handled by the client-side JavaScript.
-This dynamic interaction ensures that the displayed calendar is comprehensive and up-to-date.
-The final calendar shows class hours.
+The user select their specific teaching and JavaScript make two AJAX calls to retrieve data.
+The first one is used to populate the calendar design showing classess.
 By moving the cursor over the slot the user gains detailed information about each lecture, including the course title, lecturer, time, and location.
 This detailed view provides users with a clear and organised schedule, making it easy to manage their academic commitment.
 Additionally, if you click on the time slot it will take the user to Ca’ Foscari official web page for that teaching.
+The second one is used to create the iCal file.

-### *User download teaching in .ical format:*
+### *User download teaching in iCal:*
-When the download button is clicked by the user, `calendar.ics` file is created based on their most recent query.
+When the download button is clicked by the user, `calendar.ics` file is created based on information retrived in the most recent query using JavaScript AJAX call.
 As soon as the file is created, it is immediately downloaded by the browser using timezone CET.
 This allows the user to directly add the lectures to their preferred calendar client.

 ## **Shutting Down the Docker Containers**